 ♦ Rotate bird feeder positions to reduce the likelihood of birds eating poop-contaminated food on the ground, and if you have more than one feeder, space them apart to keep birds from getting unnaturally close.

-♦ To keep squirrels and other rodents at bay, install a pole with a squirrel baffle.
+♦ To keep squirrels and other rodents at bay, hang feeder on a pole with a squirrel baffle.

-♦ Suet feeders with tail props are nice for flickers (large woodpeckers with long tails).
+♦ Suet feeders with tail props are nice for flickers who have long tails.

 ♦ Extra cakes may be stored in your freezer for several months.